dir: Michael Powell

 But it’s one of the first flicks I can think of that has a character study of a sociopath with something of an explanation of how and why he does the things he does.
 And, oddly enough, it’s a sympathetic portrayal.

 It starts with a first person point of view, where we are to understand that the camera is a character itself.
 He or she, we don’t know yet, approaches an old boiler of a prostitute, who squawks that whatever it is that they’re referring to, it’ll be “two quid”.
-She leads him up some stairs to a slum like room, and she looks as excited by the prospect of servicing another punter as she does about filling out her next tax return.
+She leads him up some stairs to a slum-like room, and she looks as excited by the prospect of servicing another punter as she does about filling out her next tax return.

-But then the scene starts to turn odd, as we realise that the first person perspective, isn’t the person themself, but someone holding a camera as he hired the whore and followed her to her room.
+But then the scene starts to turn odd, as we realise that the first person perspective, isn’t the person themself, but someone holding a camera as he hired the woman and followed her to her room.
 When she starts freaking out, we realise that whoever is doing whatever to her is also filming it.

 Later we get to watch the scene again as he filmed it, and plays it back to himself on his projector, as he watches the scene with a barely restrained passion, and rises up out of his seat climactically when the crucial moment is reached.